dennysetiawan1/ai-growth-marketing-lab/playbook.md

   - “AI Content Wasn’t Good Enough.
 Now It Is.” https://ahrefs.com/blog/ai-content-wasnt-good-enough-now-it-is/

 - **My Position**
-  I align more closely with Ryan Law.
+  I prioritize Ryan Law’s approach over Julian Goldie’s.

 - **Why**
   AI reduces production cost, but increases the risk of misinformation and low-quality output.
 In SEO, trust and accuracy are critical.
 Scaling content without validation can damage both rankings and credibility.

   I would use AI for drafting, but enforce strict human validation before publishing.

+  In practice, this means: scale drafts, not final content.

 ---